Create a Website Account - Manage notification subscriptions, save form progress and more.

 Since incorporation, the City has routinely received concerns from residents regarding safety along Old Auburn Road.
 Concerns include excessive vehicle speeds, lack of pedestrian and bicycle infrastructure, safe crossings, increased congestion and a history of collisions.

-In 2011, the city adopted a Complete Streets standard (see Question 3 for info on Complete Streets) for all roadways in the community.
+In 2011, the City adopted a Complete Streets standard (see Question below for info on Complete Streets) for all roadways in the community.
 This policy is intended to provide safe movement for all roadway users including people walking, riding a bicycle, or driving a car.

 A “complete street” is a transportation design and operation philosophy that intends streets to be safe, convenient and comfortable for all users, regardless of age, ability, or how one feels while traveling.
 Complete streets can include, but are not limited to, sidewalks, bike lanes, bus pull-outs, and traffic calming measures such as center medians and street trees.

-Throughout the development of the Pedestrian Master Plan and Bikeway Master Plan, those who participated in or commented on the plans routinely indicated their largest concern was related to the lack of physical separation from high volume and high speed traffic.
+Throughout the development of the Pedestrian Master Plan, Bikeway Master Plan and 2020 Old Auburn Road Plan, those who participated in or commented on the concepts routinely indicated their largest concern was related to safety and the lack of physical separation from high volume and high-speed traffic.
 Respondents in these efforts typically felt that a physical separation (landscape planter, curb, etc.) was necessary to improve their comfort level.

-Fifty-nine percent of residents surveyed during the development of the City’s Pedestrian Master Plan indicated they are willing to use active transportation; however they need improvements (including separation from roadways, safe crossings and connectivity to key destinations).
+95% of residents surveyed during the development of the City’s Pedestrian Master Plan indicated they are willing to use active transportation; however they need improvements (including separation from roadways, safe crossings and connectivity to key destinations).
+As a result of remove these safety and comfort barriers, more people are likely to use the facility.

 The planters were installed in 2009 after receiving a number of complaints from residents along the north side of Old Auburn Rd regarding out of control vehicles that had crashed through their rear-yard fences.
 Planters were chosen as they can safely absorb the impact of a vehicle while protecting pedestrians on the sidewalk and the adjacent residential properties.
 In addition, the planter block materials are readily available and can be assembled/re-assembled by the city’s landscape personnel, minimizing maintenance costs and response times for any repairs.